[UPDATE] CLARIFIED BUTTER IS NOT (NECESSARILY) GHEE

 Ghee is a product where all moisture and all impure products such as salt, are eliminated from the butter and a pure oil remains.
 This oil has great cooking properties, superb taste and many health giving properties as well as mystical Hindu properties.

-Writers of Indian Recipes, please don’t equate ghee to clarified butter, for it is confusing for your Western audiences.
+Please don’t equate ghee with clarified butter, for it is confusing for readers and cooks.
 Call it Ghee, and advise that they look for a good quality ghee in their supermarket or Indian grocery and not use anything labeled simply as clarified butter.
 Better still, advise them to make it themselves, using a good recipe that takes the butter or cream all the way to ghee.

 Technically, ghee is a type of clarified butter.
 But it’s not just any old type of clarified butter: all milk solids (including lactose) and moisture must be removed before it can become ghee (clarified butter that still retains some moisture and milk solids is not ghee).